datastax/ruby-driver/README.md

 # Cassandra 2.0

 Cassandra 2.0 introduced a new version of the native protocol with some new features like argument interpolation in non-prepared statements, result set cursors, a new authentication mechanism and the `SERIAL` consistency.
 These features are not yet supported, but the driver will work with Cassandra 2.0 using the earlier protocol.
+Support for all of the features of the new protocol is being worked on.
+If there is a particular feature that you would want to see implemented, open an issue and describe your use case.
+This helps with prioritizing what should be implemented first.

 # Troubleshooting